This is a checklist of some problems that may stop you from being able to send and receive.

 - Internet: Connection problems can be transitory. when Paratext says it has lost connection, try again later.
 If you've tried several times, then consider other issues.
 If possible, try using a different Internet connection to see if that works better.

-- Internet: Can your web browser get to this server address? https://paratext.ubs-archives.org/api71/listrepos2
+- Internet: Can your web browser get to the server address?
+Try the link for your Paratext version:

-If the site asks for a username and password, or your browser reports there is a problem with the security certificate, your browser is probably connecting to the server OK.
-But if your browser says the page does not exist or is not responding, then you may have a problem with your Internet connection.
+There is no public web page at the server, but if the site asks for a username and password, or your browser reports there is a problem with the security certificate, your browser is probably connecting to the server OK.
+But if your browser says the page does not exist or is not responding, then you may have a problem with your Internet connection to that particular address.
 Look in the Paratext helpfile under firewall or connection problem for more information.

 - Check proxy setting in Windows Control Panel > Internet Options > Connections > LAN Settings.
 If you have been told by your network administrator or your Internet provider to specify a proxy setting, it should be there.
 But if your network or provider does not require a proxy setting, but one is set that you do not recognize, it may be some malware is redirecting your browsing so it can send you ads.
 These malware programs can prevent Paratext from connecting to the server even though the browser appears to be working OK.